juju/docs/src/en/controllers-config.md

 values.
 An explanation of how to both view and set these key:value pairs is provided below.

-## Listing configuration
+## Getting values

-A controller's configuration can be listed by running this command:
+A controller's configuration key values can be listed by running this command:

 ```bash
 juju controller-config